 As an ex convict and all that comes with the territory, I will stand against racism and hate of all kinds.
 Because I have been on both sides I now choose the truth of the Gods and I will show it through my actions and words.

 Thanks to TAC and the tribunal for working so hard to make and keep TAC what it is.

 Skål and greetings!
 I am Casey Clark, though most everyone knows me as Beast.
-I am a relocated Ambassador, coming from Idaho to Missouri with my wife and 4 kids.
+I am currently residing in Branson, Missouri, coming from Idaho with my wife and 4 kids.
 We came home to raise the children, as Idaho isn't the best place for families anymore.
 I have been involved with TAC for many years, and bring that experience to the South Central region to help in any way I can.
+As an ordained Goði, I take my walk with the Gods seriously, and am here to assist others along that walk, whether it be through counseling, spiritual guidance, religious events, blots, sumbels, marriages, funerals..
 Please do not hesitate to contact me!

 I am from Europe, but lived in the states for the majority of my life.
 I go by Sal, my name is a mouthful.
 I am a husband and a father to one biological and 2 step children.
 I have been a Heathen for about 10 years.
 My full time job is a software/solutions Consultant.
 I also speak Italian and Spanish.
 I'm a big believer in community and helping others.